7-solutions/devops-assignment/README.md

 The sample application is developed using Go.
 Our development team would like to deliver this application to Production.
 As a DevOps engineer, you are responsible to complete the tasks by following these key areas: High Availability, Scalability, Security.

 **Task:**
-1. Create a Dockerfile for a given application <be />
+1. Create a Dockerfile for a given application <br />
 **Expected Output**: Dockerfile

 2. Build the image using the Dockerfile and push to Docker Hub